dshuvar/blog/_posts/2017-12-13-kubespray_vagrant_and_inventory_symlink.md

 tags: work
 categories: work
 ---
-Last days I saw strange mistake when tryed up nodes by vagrant use kubespray.
+Last days I saw strange mistake in cygwin-like console when tryed up nodes by vagrant use kubespray.
 After rethinking what that means I understud, it means need symlink between files. it so stupid.